 2008-2013: Todd Helton’s Final Six Seasons

 2007 was the last for Todd Helton as an elite, Hall of Fame quality player.
 Due to a degenerative back condition, Helton played in only 83 games in 2008.
-He hit a then career-low .264 with just 7 HR and 29 RBI in 361 plate appearances.
+He hit a career-low .264 with just 7 HR and 29 RBI in 361 plate appearances.
 Back surgery in September ended his season prematurely.

 Back woes limited Helton’s availability for the final four seasons of his career.
 In his final two campaigns, Helton hit just .245 with an 89 OPS+.